lochlannfoster/str00py/README.md

    - Select any installed app.
    - The chosen app is locked behind this Stroop puzzle, requiring successful challenge completion.

-3. **Accessibility Check**
-   - Includes an optional AccessibilityService to monitor locked apps.

 ### How it Works

 1. **Launch StroopLocker**